 timesliderchoropleth styledict folium

-Now, you know that before plotting the map we need to bring our data into this format.
+Now, you know that before plotting the map, we need to convert our data to this format.
 So, let’s start pre-processing the data.

 First, we’ll pre-process the COVID-19 dataset and then we’ll move to the GeoJSON.
 Let’s start by checking if our dataset contains any null values: